GPSBach/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

 >> xargs executes other bash commands.
 This may seem like its not especially useful, but it can actually be quite powerful, allowing one to, for example, loop a bash command over multiple inputs in a single line.
+>> for example, if I wanted to make 3 new directories in a single command, I could use:
+>> `echo 'data analysis results' | xargs mkdir
+>> `ls`
+>> `data analysis results`